dineshrajpurohit/slack_ttt/README.md

 This application is an implementation of basic Tic-Tac-Toe game on Slack.
 The user can use slash command to initiate a game or challenge an opponent.

 ##### Technical Information
-Since the position required the knowledge of development in Salesforce Environment, I have decided to use Apex REST services for this application.

 ###### Python
 The python application lambda can be used as two fold.
 Either a message broker which forwards the request to salesforce to process the tic-tac-toe game logic or to process the logic itself.